About the Show

 Episode 7 - Toga Town: Caerwent, South Wales

-Tony Robinson and the Team investigate Caerwent in South Wales, one of Britain's best kept secrets.
-Apparently just a small village well off any main road, it is in fact the country's best preserved Roman town.
-And amazingly many of its 2000-year-old secrets have yet to be discovered.
+Tony Robinson and the Team investigate Caerwent in South Wales.
+It's one of Britain's best-preserved Roman town, but many of its 2000-year-old secrets have yet to be discovered.

 Episode 8 - Blood, Sweat and Beers: Risehill, North Yorkshire